okoye-peter/laravel-vue-chat/README.md

 <p>This is a chat app built with laravel, vue js and pusher</p>
 <p>here is a screen shot of the app</p>
 <p><img src="./public/images/chatapp.png" /> </p>
-the following prerequiste required to run the app
+the following prerequiste are required to run the app
 <ul>
     <li>Php</li>
     <li>Mysql</li>
     <li>composer</li>
     <li>node</li>
 </ul>
-steps to get it up and running run the code below in your terminal to clone the app
+steps to get it up and running <br/>
+run the code below in your terminal to clone the app
 <pre>
     <code>git clone https://github.com/okoye-peter/laravel-vue-chat.git</code>